Critical fluctuations of the proton density in A+A collisions at $158A$ GeV: Results

 Due to the skewness of $P(\phi_2)$, the appropriate estimator of $\phi_2$ is the median, and the measure of the associated statistical uncertainty is a confidence interval between two quantiles cutting off an equal lower and upper percentage of the distribution \cite{Statbook}.
 We chose the sextiles (partitioning the distribution into sixths), which correspond to a 67\% confidence interval, as well as roughly one standard deviation, in the case of a symmetric distribution.
-The obtained results $\phi_{2} \pm \delta \phi_{2}$ are shown in the first column of Table \ref{tab:table1}.
+We obtained the result $\phi_{2} = 0.96^{+0.38}_{-0.25}$.